Compulsory heterosexuality: Concept and terminology

-Adrienne Rich argued that heterosexuality is a political institution that supports the patriarchal domination of men over women in society, and feminist literature still functions under a heterosexual paradigm.
+Adrienne Rich argued that heterosexuality is not natural or intrinsic to humans but is a political institution that supports the patriarchal domination of men over women in society, and feminist literature still functions under a heterosexual paradigm.
 She believes that feminist authors do not adequately acknowledge that institutions such as marriage are merely socializations that have been internalized and reproduced in society.
-This institution defines the standards for sexual and romantic relationships and alienates those outside of the standards.
+This institution defines the standards for sexual and romantic relationships and alienates those outside these standards.